ForgeRock/openid-client-helper/README.md

 [Back to top](#top)

 The openid-client-helper library is represented by a CommonJS module, which exports a constructor function.
 The constructor function takes a set of parameters including openid-client [Issuer](https://github.com/panva/node-openid-client/tree/master/docs#issuer) and [Client](https://github.com/panva/node-openid-client/tree/master/docs#client) metadata, so that the instance can act as a client or a relying party.
 If a set of resources is provided as the `resources` parameter, it will be used to obtain and apply resource-specific, potentially audience-restricted access tokens.
-Additional parameters could be included to change the helper's default behavior regarding the use of [Proof Key for Code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636) (PKCE) and [Resource Indicators for OAuth 2.0](https://tools.ietf.org/html/draft-ietf-oauth-resource-indicators-08), whether the resource owner approved "master" access token should be used as a substitute for failing resource-specific tokens, and how the user session object is identified.
+Additional parameters could be included to change the helper's default behavior regarding the use of [Proof Key for Code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636) (PKCE) and [Resource Indicators for OAuth 2.0](https://tools.ietf.org/html/rfc8707), whether the resource owner approved "master" access token should be used as a substitute for failing resource-specific tokens, and how the user session object is identified.
 The constructor will also accept a function to apply customizations to the underlying openid-client functionality.

 The `resources` parameter is intended to contain a set of protected resources each of which is associated with the resource-specific OAuth 2.0 [scope](https://tools.ietf.org/html/rfc6749#section-3.3).
-Optionally, a resource identifier will be added as the [resource](https://tools.ietf.org/html/draft-ietf-oauth-resource-indicators-08#section-2) parameter to the resource-specific token requests, making it available for the systems adopting the Resource Indicators for OAuth 2.0 draft.
-The scope property associated with the resource will be included as the `scope` parameter, so that the audience restriction can be derived from a unique scope.
+Optionally, a resource identifier can be added as the [resource](https://tools.ietf.org/html/rfc8707#section-2) parameter to the resource-specific token requests, making it available for the systems adopting Resource Indicators for OAuth 2.0.
+The scope property associated with the resource will be included as the `scope` parameter in the resource-specific token request, allowing to derive the audience restriction from a unique scope.

 > Even if true audience restriction could not be expressed via a unique scope, restricting an access token to a subset of the scopes authorized by the resource owner may still be beneficial when one of the [resource servers](https://tools.ietf.org/html/rfc6749#section-1.1) gets compromised, and if the scopes for different resource servers do not completely overlap.